Dummy tank: Modern era

 During the Kosovo War, the Serbian army regularly placed dummy tanks in Kosovo, which misled NATO forces into thinking that they were destroying far more tanks than they really were.

 The United States Army has developed a modern dummy tank.
 It imitates the M1 Abrams tank not only in appearance, but also in its heat signature, in order to appear real to infrared detectors.
 One of these decoys can take fire from the enemy and still appear to be operational, thus delaying the enemy by as much as an hour, as they are forced to destroy the decoy.
 These M1 decoys cost only $3,300, compared to $4.35 million for a real M1.
 The decoy is also practical: when disassembled, it weighs only 50 lb, and is roughly the same size as a duffel bag.
 Its generator—about the size of a 12 in television—facilitates inflation, so that two people can erect the decoy in a few minutes.
 Occasionally, real tanks carry a dummy on board, to deploy when needed.

-During the Battle of Mosul (2016–17), the Islamic State of Iraq and the Levant constructed and deployed wooden mockups of various vehicles in order to distract Coalition airstrikes.
+During the Battle of Mosul (2016–2017), the Islamic State of Iraq and the Levant constructed and deployed wooden mockups of various vehicles in order to distract Coalition airstrikes.

+The German army uses a small number of GRP dummy tanks exclusively for training purposes.
+In its original form, the Camouflage and Deception Technology Base is a relic of the Cold War.
+Specialists from the National People's Army (NVA - Nationale Volksarmee) of the former DDR built amazingly lifelike mock-ups of Warsaw Pact military technology and combat vehicles here.
+The purpose of it all: Whether tanks, radar systems or missile launchers - the dummies were visibly set up to deceive the enemy about their own strength or to provoke attacks as dummy targets and thus exhaust the enemy's resources.
+After reunification, the Bundeswehr took over the site and its capabilities.
+Since then, however, the troops have set different priorities.
+Instead of large full dummies, mock-ups of small combat equipment or tank turrets are usually produced for training purposes.

+Dummy tanks manufactured by the Czech company Inflatech are also being employed by the Armed Forces of Ukraine during the Russian invasion of Ukraine, in order to waste Russian resources by attracting missile and drone attacks.